 Get this sailing vocabulary, ready to print!

-If you really want to get on a boat and you're really passionate about the sea, then you should get some basic sailing experience.
+If you really want to get on a boat and you're absolutely passionate about the sea, then you should get some basic sailing experience.
 This might happen via your (lucky) friends owning a boat or taking sailing lessons during your holidays or weekends.
 I took mine after work in Tenerife at the Escuela de Deportes Nauticos in Guía de Isora.
 Studying the basic nautical vocabulary is a must as well.

 Develop an interest for the different boat types, some name-dropping will always increase your chances. ;)